cs124/labs/GW3_InformationRetrieval.md

-# Group Exercises on Information Retrieval
+# Week 4: Group Exercises on Information Retrieval

 1. An IR system returns eight relevant documents and ten non-relevant documents.
 There are a total of twenty relevant documents in the collection.
 What is the precision of the system on this search, and what is its recall?